 Why is my dog limping?

 Your dog's limping could be caused by something minor, like a small stone caught between its toes, or it could indicate a serious health concern.
-Some of the most common causes of limping in dogs include:
+In addition to the three conditions listed above, here are other common injuries and conditions that may cause your dog to limp:

 - Something painful stuck in their paw